hw2-archive/upt/README.md

 # Hw2-Bower - Universal package manager

+Hw2-Bower is a **crossplatform** ( thank to nodejs ) and general purpose package manager that

+aims to be an **universal installer for each kind of software**.

+Hw2-Bower is a fork of [Bower](https://github.com/bower/bower) project.

+Since actually i'm the only tester of this project, please **be careful with your sensible data**.

 Official README and LICENSE on (https://github.com/bower/bower)

 See [bower-pullrequest](https://github.com/hw2-core/bower/tree/bower-pullrequest) branch for changes that concern only bower